Immigration Act 1971 (Amendment) Bill [HL]

 Overview

-This bill amends the 1971 Immigration Act to allow asylum seekers in the UK to work if a decision on their asylum application hasn't been made within six months, or if further submissions are pending for a similar timeframe.
-The aim is to alleviate the financial hardship faced by asylum seekers during lengthy application processes.
+This bill amends the Immigration Act 1971 to allow asylum seekers in the UK to work if a decision on their asylum claim hasn't been made within six months, or if further submissions are made and a decision on those isn't made within six months.
+The employment terms will be no less favourable than those offered to recognised refugees.

 Description

-The bill inserts new subsections into the Immigration Act 1971.
-These subsections mandate that the Secretary of State, when creating rules regarding asylum seekers, must consider allowing them to work.
-Specifically, the rules must enable asylum seekers to apply for work permits.
-These permits must be granted if either:
+The bill adds new subsections to the Immigration Act 1971.
+These subsections mandate that when creating rules regarding asylum seekers, the Secretary of State must consider the following:

-- A decision on their asylum application hasn't been reached within six months of the application being submitted.
+- Work permits must be granted if a decision on their asylum application isn't reached within six months of the application date.

-Crucially, the bill stipulates that work permits granted to asylum seekers must be at least as favorable as those given to recognized refugees.
+- Employment conditions for asylum seekers with work permits must be at least as good as those for recognized refugees.

 Government Spending